 How Do I Enable IMPS

 - If you want to send the money through IMPS using mobile then you have to register for the mobile banking.
-Some banks register you for mobile banking at the time of account opening while others need seprate application to activate the mobile banking.
+Some banks register you for mobile banking at the time of account opening while others need a separate application to activate the mobile banking.

 IMPS vs NEFT